kubevirt/kubevirt-ansible/playbooks/README.md

 installed and a config file in ```$HOME/.kube/config```.
 Also make sure you indentified with the cluster using ```oc login```.

-Be sure to update the [inventory file](../inventory) according to your OpenSift cluster configuration or use the file you used to deploy the cluster.
+Be sure to update the [inventory file](../inventory) according to your OpenShift cluster configuration or use the file you used to deploy the cluster.

 Install KubeVirt on your OpenShift cluster: